furlat/AgentsHackatonPublic/README.md

 This system processes narrative text from books to extract structured information about actions, interactions, and behaviors between entities.
 It's designed to identify and catalog the rich tapestry of actions that occur in stories - from physical movements to emotional changes.

+# Data and Results:

+the processed Gutenberg books can be found here `https://drive.google.com/drive/folders/1bUQqgw4jMzr1Sq3z9p39ari-5IpHAQcR?usp=drive_link` and they need to be copied in the `/data` folder. while a subset of results can be found here `https://drive.google.com/drive/folders/1ycbZhwWTRlofnmJfoGkmWQecz3cUJBhP?usp=drive_link` and they need to be copied in the `/data/outs` folder for post-processing.

 ## System Architecture

 ### Core Components